NationalSecurityAgency/timely/README.md

 ## Tuning

 1. Each thread in the Timely server that is used for processing TCP put operations has its own BatchWriter.
 Each BatchWriter honors the `timely.write.latency` and `timely.write.threads` configuration property, but the buffer size for each BatchWriter is `timely.write.buffer.size` divided by the number of threads.
-For example, if you have 8 threads processing put operations and the following settings:
+For example, if you have 8 threads processing put operations and the following settings, then you will have 8 BatchWriters each using 2 threads with a 30s latency and a maximum buffer size of 128M:

    ```
    timely.write.latency=30s
    timely.write.threads=2
    timely.write.buffer.size=1G
    ```

-then you will have 8 BatchWriters each using 2 threads with a 30s latency and a maximum buffer size of 128M.

 2. The `timely.scanner.threads` property is used for BatchScanners on a per query basis.
 If you set this to 32 and have 8 threads processing HTTP operations, then you might have 256 threads concurrently querying your tablet servers.
 Be sure to set your ulimits appropriately.